 Showcasing over 1,000 pieces of European art from the 13th century – the 20th century, the Thyssen covers artistic movements including Italian primitives, German Renaissance, 19th-century American art, Impressionism, German Expressionism avant-garde, right through to Pop Art.
 See work by Dürer, Caravaggio, Rubens, Monet, Van Gogh, Picasso, and so many other famous and lesser-known artists.

 Founded in 1725, Botin is the world’s oldest restaurant.
 Centrally located just off of Plaza Mayor, the restaurant truly feels as though you are stepping back in time; its tavern-style and authentic-looking interiors give you a taste of its original set-up.
 The food itself is gorgeous and quintessentially Spanish; its most famous dish is the suckling pig, which, like many other of the restaurant’s dishes, is cooked in the original wood-fired ovens.

 This neighborhood is the city’s most upmarket area, where you can find snazzy bars, restaurants, and designer shops.
 Even if you aren’t looking to splash out on some designer outfits, this district is perfect to wander around, as the architecture is beautiful, and there are lots of little side streets that hour independent boutiques.

-Malasaña is perhaps the city’s trendiest neighbourhood.
-Here you can find an array of vintage shops, which are housed in buildings covered in bright and colourful wall-art, which gives the area a really laidback and youthful vibe.
+Malasaña is perhaps the city’s trendiest neighborhood.
+Here you can find an array of vintage shops, which are housed in buildings covered in bright and colorful wall-art, which gives the area a really laidback and youthful vibe.

 Puerta del Sol